• The Thread

 Continuing our April exploration of digital afterlives, this week we examine the economics and cultural dimensions of technological memory preservation.
 Who is building these systems?
 How are rapidly falling prices changing the market?
 And what does the growing business of digital resurrection tell us about our changing relationship with mortality and memory?

 This is Part 3 of our 4-part series exploring “The Business of Dying” and digital afterlife technology.
+Explore the archive below for other exhibits in this collection.

 📨 Did someone forward this to you?
 [Claim Your Member Pass